magento/pwa-studio/pwa-devdocs/src/technologies/basic-concepts/content-rendering/index.md

 1. The application's UPWARD server receives the request and checks to see if it is a valid page request.
 2. If the request is for a page, the UPWARD server returns a pre-built, server-side rendered HTML response that contains the PWA application shell.
 3. After the browser loads the initial application shell, a JavaScript bundle renders the rest of the page content on the client side using React components.
+    These React components may make additional calls to the UPWARD server to get the data they need to finish rendering.

 [googlebot]: https://en.wikipedia.org/wiki/Googlebot